memo33/jondor-t21-editor/README.md

 Java Runtime Environment 7 (JRE 7) or higher

 ## Version History
+0.6.0 - Fixed an issue that limited vertical prop placement to 0-16m.
+Now also negative values are possible. -memo

 0.51b - Fixed a bug where using fewer than 4 zone types would crash the program on saving.
 Saving dat files will no longer strip duplicate TGIs from the file.

 0.5b - Now reads prop exemplars and s3d models and displays the prop name and model vertices if available.
 Also saves and reloads the last directory accessed.